The high prairie of Central Washington draws visitors from all over...

 Welcome to Quincy

-In 2011, Sabey Data Centers opened the door to its own Intergate.Quincy data center campus, and it has remained one of our most successful properties to date.
-After seven years in the region, we’d like to share what we’ve learned, and what makes central Washington such a special place for data centers.
+In 2011, Sabey Data Centers opened the doors of its first data center campus in Quincy, and that campus remains one of our most successful properties to date.
+After twelve years in the region, we’d like to share what we’ve learned and what makes Central Washington such a special place for data centers.

 Central Washington Energy

-Clean and inexpensive hydroelectric power is a hallmark of central Washington, with prices as low as $.03 per kWH driving the total cost of ownership (TCO) for data centers to among the lowest in the country.
+Clean and inexpensive hydroelectric power is a hallmark of Central Washington, with prices as low as 3.9 cents per kWH driving the total cost of ownership (TCO) for data centers to among the lowest in the country.

 Saving 6 million kW of energy annually, the campus was also awarded the highest-ever Power Players Award from the Smart Electric Power Alliance (SEPA).